What's this comic about?

 Can I suggest a storyline?

-While I try to listen to fan feedback, I don't accept story ideas.
+While I try to listen to fan feedback, I don't accept story or character ideas.
 I'm a control freak and I like Precocious to be from my twisted brain alone!
 If you try and suggest ideas, all you're doing is ensuring I won't ever use them.
 If you want to tell that story, you can fanfic.
 I do not read fancomics of fanfiction, because I don't want to risk any idea bleed, so don't send them to me.
 No fanfiction will get my endorsement.
 And, to be clear, fancomics are a different beast than solicited Precocious guest comics.
 In the case of guest comics, I still come to you before you come to me.

 Will we see more of the supporting kids' families?